 Peptide should be at least 10 residues long and include a terminal cys for conjugation purposes.

 However, in some cases, antibodies to shorter sequences are required, and we have developed a special efficient protocol for smaller chains peptides (5-10 aa).
 In addition, some projects call for the coupling of the carrier protein directly to the N-terminal amine of the peptide.
 Please contact us with your project details.

 In some instances an alternative to protein carrier conjugation of the peptide hapten may be the use of multiple antigen peptides (MAP).
 MAP contains 8 copies of the peptide, synthesized directly on an 8-armed branched lysine core using a special resin.
 The resulting multimeric is a large macromolecule (10-15 kDa) which has a high molar ratio of peptide antigen to core molecule and does not require further conjugation to a carrier protein.
-Please note that MAP should not be used when the peptide sequence is derived from the C-terminus of the target protein.

 Our synthetic peptides are controlled by reversed-phase HPLC and mass spectrometry (Figure 2).
-Immune responses are monitored all along and immunization program adapted when necessary.
+Immune responses are monitored all along and immunization program adapted where necessary.
 Final ELISA is performed on your antisera and pre-immune sera for individual animals and we guarantee a minimum good titer for all your projects (Figure 2).
 A detailed ELISA report is supplied with every project and complete instruction and reagents used are described so you can reproduce the analyses.